ramdacxp/dcache/README.md

 _**dcache** is a data cache for [TRMNL](https://usetrmnl.com/)._

-It receives data from [Home Assistant](https://www.home-assistant.io/) (or other sources) and provides it consolidated to [TRMNL-Plugins](https://help.usetrmnl.com/en/articles/9510536-custom-plugins) (or other targets).
+It receives data from [Home Assistant](https://www.home-assistant.io/) (or other sources) and provides it in a consolidated way to [TRMNL-Plugins](https://help.usetrmnl.com/en/articles/9510536-custom-plugins) (or other targets).

+A typical flow could look like this:

+* HA provides `temperature=25`
+* HA provides `humidity=65`
+* TRMNL receives `{ temperature=25, humidity=65 }`
+* HA provides `fan=on`
+* HA provides `humidity=40`
+* TRMNL receives `{ temperature=25, humidity=40, fan=on }`

+dcache provides a REST API to send and receive data as well as an user interface to view the current data.
+Each connection-pair is identified by an unique user defined token.
+Multiple connections are possible in parallel.

+## Server Usage

+Simply upload the `src` folder to your PHP enabled webserver and open the related address in a browser.

 ## Development Setup

+Local development on Windows requires the following setup:

 * Install Git, NodeJs and VSCode.
 * Clone the GitHub repo `https://github.com/ramdacxp/dcache` in VSCode.